Diabetes Education Program

 It’s in Your Hands.

-For more information about our Diabetes Self-Management Program, contact our Certified Diabetes Educator at (318) 878-2845.
+For more information about our Diabetes Self-Management Program, contact us at (318) 878-2845.

 Self Care Behaviors